sd0e/join-us/index.md

 Come and join us in delivering the BBC's news services across the globe to **hundreds of millions of readers in over 40 languages.**

-We work in agile, lean, and flexible teams, with an innovating roadmap for news on a wide variety of platforms.
-As you might imagine, massive scale, performance, accessibility are all important in our line of work as well as support for a wide range of devices, given the trusted place of BBC News, we work carefully, and responsibly, to deliver the best possible online news service.
+We work in agile, lean, and flexible teams, with an innovating roadmap for News on a wide variety of platforms.
+As you might imagine, massive scale, performance, and accessibility are all important in our line of work as well as support for a wide range of devices.
+Given the trusted place of BBC News we work carefully and responsibly to deliver the best possible online news service.

 ## Currently Open...